Acestridium colombiense

 Acestridium colombiense is a species of armored catfish endemic to Colombia.
-It is only known from the Inírida River, Guainía Department in the east of Colombia.
+It is known only from the Inírida River, in the Guainía Department in eastern Colombia.

 Like all Acestridium species, this is a very slender and elongated fish.
 Specimens of up to 4.9 cm SL have been recorded.
-It can most readily distinguished from its congeners by its rather homogenous brown coloration (as opposed to having striped markings) and the very low number of jaw teeth.
+It can most readily be distinguished from its congeners by its rather homogeneous brown coloration (as opposed to having striped markings) and the very low number of jaw teeth.